-Step 3: Once application is fully complete, including all attachments, and submitted online, the program administrator shall review the application, and contact the applicant.

-Wilson Darbin

-Office of Planning & Economic Development Storefront Improvement Program 70 Tapley Street, Springfield, MA 01104

-Phone: 413-750-2810

-Email: wdarbin@springfieldcityhall.com

-Step 4: The program administrator will coordinate with appropriate city department to complete the required Environmental Review.
-This process is required, and may take 30 days or longer depending on site characteristics.

-Step 5: The program administrator shall notify the businesses if their application was selected or not selected for funding.
-If selected for funding, the business will enter into the city contracting process, where the program administrator shall provide the required contracting application.
-No business shall begin improvements until a contract is fully signed by all parties.

-Step 6: The program administrator will contact applicant to notify them that the contract is fully executed and the project may begin.
+- Step 3: Once application is fully complete, including all attachments, and submitted online, the program administrator shall review the application, and contact the applicant about additional questions/clarifications about the project. - Step 4: The program administrator shall notify the businesses if their application was selected or not selected for funding.
+If selected for funding, the business will enter into the city contracting process, where the program administrator shall provide the required contract documents.
+No business shall begin improvements until a contract is fully signed by all parties and the program administrator provides a notice to proceed in writing. - Step 5: The program administrator will coordinate with appropriate city departments to complete the required Environmental Review.
+This process is required, and may take 30 days or longer depending on site characteristics. - Step 6: The program administrator will contact applicant to notify them that the contract is fully executed and the project may begin.